GrowinScala/Flipper/generator/README.md

                                  |            └── Generator.scala       ; Handles the generation of PDF documents from JSON/Maps
                                  └───── utils/
-                                              ├── Config.scala          ; Configuration object for styling the converted PDF ├── Content.scala         ; Object that describes the content to be displayed (field name, field value, HTML Entity)
+                                              ├── Config.scala          ; Configuration object for styling the converted PDF ├── Content.scala         ; Object that describes the content to be displayed (field name, field value, HTML tag)
-                                              └── HTMLEntity.scala  ; Classes that enumerate the possible HTML entities Flipper supports
+                                              └── HTMLTag.scala  ; Classes that enumerate the possible HTML entities Flipper supports
    ```

 ---